About the Equitable Zoning Project

 - Explore differences in experiences and priorities based on income, race, and disability status

-EC2C Advocates for Action
+- Evanston Cradle to Career Advocates for Action

-Laude Consulting LLC with Radio La Difference
+- Laudé Consulting LLC with Radio La Differénce

 Other participants in the project include: